bitstadium/HockeySDK-Android/README.md

 <a id="documentation"></a>
 ## 4. Documentation

-Our documentation can be found on [HockeyApp](http://hockeyapp.net/help/sdk/android/3.6.0-b.1/index.html).
+Our documentation can be found under [docs](http://htmlpreview.github.io/?https://github.com/bitstadium/HockeySDK-Android/blob/develop/docs/index.html).

 <a id="troubleshooting"></a>
 ## 5.Troubleshooting